A simple quantum dot: numerical and variational solutions

-In Section~\ref{finitedifferences} we briefly outline the method of finite differences.
-This methodology is often used to discretize a differential equation so that a matrix problem ensues.
-A more sophisticated version of this method, called the Relaxation Method, was first presented by Schult et al. \cite{schult89} to solve this problem (see details of this method in Ref.~[\onlinecite{press86}]).
-This method was further expounded by Londergan and Murdoch \cite{londergan12} in the context of a related model, and then the crossed trough problem was suggested without a solution.
-We will present a simplified version of this finite-difference method (relaxation is not needed to solve this problem) applied to our crossed trough problem.
-It turns out that convergence as a function of mesh size is a little slow; moreover this method does not have the flexibility of the previous method, and so is perhaps less desirable.
+In Section~\ref{finitedifferences}, we briefly outline the method of finite differences.
+This methodology is often used to discretize a differential equation.
+A more sophisticated version of this method, called the relaxation method, was used by Schult et al. \cite{schult89} to solve the problem at hand (see details of the method in Ref.~[\onlinecite{press86}]).
+Londergan and Murdock \cite{londergan12} also used the relaxation method for a similar model.
+We will present a simplified version of this finite-difference method (relaxation is not needed to solve our problem).

-In Section~\ref{modematching} we present the least known and most accurate method for this problem, the so-called mode-matching method.
-To our knowledge, this method was first discussed in the context of isospectral cavities in Ref. [\onlinecite{wu95}], and then also discussed for related problems in Ref.~[\onlinecite{londergan12}].
-This method converges very quickly, and is also easy to implement, once the method is understood.
+In Section~\ref{modematching}, we present the least known and most accurate method for this problem, the so-called mode-matching method.
+To our knowledge, this method was first discussed in Ref.~[\onlinecite{schult89}] and in the context of isospectral cavities in Ref~[\onlinecite{wu95}], and then for related problems in Ref.~[\onlinecite{londergan12}].
+This method converges very quickly and is also easy to implement.